ScientistJake/pubmed_filter/README.md

 Save bookmark.

 After searching on pubmed using a basic term (not advanced search), while on the results page, click the bookmark.
+You may need to click submit or hit enter after clicking the bookmark.

 If you're trying to use a journal name and it's not working, use the 'advanced search' option in pub med, add the journal as a 'journal' field.
 Then look at the url of the resulatant search to see what pubmed calls it.